AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 #### Selecting a perspective {#perspective}

-After you've defined the metric and how you want to analyze it, you can select the perspective you want to use.
+After you have defined the metric and how you want to analyze it, you can select the perspective you want to use.

 Just above the report visualization is a drop-down of perspective settings.